natf17/nextjs-demo/README.md

 ## Add more locales

 When adding another locale, ensure all the pages and seasons are populated in the new language.

+## Add locations

+A location corresponds to a level in the building.
+All amenties in the same floor or level should have the same `location`.

+Special functionality (colors, custom SVG maps) is enabled if there are locations with the property `level_name == "MEZZ"` or `level_name == "FIRST"`.

+The maps added to the locations are the ones that will be shown in the maps page.

+## Add amenities

+You can add the following amenities:

+- bathrooms
+- firstAid
+- donations
+- waterFountains

+Be sure to add a location to each amenity so that the Location Results in the map page will show the correct amenities.

+Images for the amenities are not currently used.